Logo Icon

 • The appointment of a Chief Justice, Chief Minister, Attorney General, University Teachers, Advocate, etc

-Besides public officials, Mandamus can be issued against any public body, a corporation, an inferior court, a tribunal, or a government for the same purpose.
+Besides public officials, a Mandamus can be issued against any public body, a corporation, an inferior court, a tribunal, or a government for the same purpose.

 For issuance of a Mandamus writ, the following two conditions are essential: